LKEthridge/Machine_Learning_for_Texts/README.md

 🤟🏻 Language Representations, including Word Embeddings, Word2vec, Embeddings for Classification, & BERT
 ## Installation & Usage
 * This project uses math, numpy, pandas, matplotlib, seaborn, tqdm.auto, and nltk.
 It requires python 3.11.7.
+* Due to file size limitations, the data set is not uploaded here.
+It contains IMDB reviews from Andrew L. Maas, Raymond E. Daly, Peter T. Pham, Dan Huang, Andrew Y. Ng, and Christopher Potts.
+(2011).
+Learning Word Vectors for Sentiment Analysis.
+The 49th Annual Meeting of the Association for Computational Linguistics (ACL 2011)